Beauty Diagram

 • If the user has a .mmd / .puml file, use it.

-• If the user wants you to generate a diagram from scratch, write Mermaid source first (you are good at this), save it to a file, then beautify.
+• If the user describes the diagram and is not on a paid plan (or prefers not to pay), write Mermaid source yourself (you are good at this), save it to a file, then beautify.

 • draw.io and free-form SVG imports are not accepted by /v1/*.
 If the user has those, ask them to convert via the web editor first.